ropensci/roweb3/content/careers/2022-02-02-community-manager.md

 ## How to apply

-Please apply via the form below (at <https://ropensci.org/careers/community-manager-2022>).
+Please apply via the form below.
 You will be asked to upload a cover letter and a resume or CV as a single PDF document with a filename of the format "FirstName_LastName.pdf".
 Please limit the letter and resume to no more than two pages in length each.
 Applications will receive an automated message of receipt.
 Only applicants selected for an interview will be contacted.

 <hr>